Customization

 All colors

-All colors available in Awesome, are available as SASS variables and a SASS map in scss/_variables.scss
+All colors available in Awesome, are available as SASS variables and a SASS map in scss/_variables.scss file.

 Here's how you can use these in your SASS: